-When every run in our city is a new adventure, there’s no excuse not to put your body in gear.
+And since every run route in our city means a new adventure, there’s no excuse not to get your butt in gear.
 Lace up your sneaks and race out the door to one of the best running spots in Cbus.
-Oh, the places you will go…
+Oh, the places you’ll go…

 Up for a challenge?
-Tackle the Maxtown-Sunbury Trail, 13.5 miles around and through Westerville.
+Tackle the Maxtown Sunbury Trail for 13.5 miles around and through Westerville.
 You’ll pass parks and urban areas along this paved multi-use trail.
-Though not for the faint of heart, mix up your workout as you run up and down the Hoover Reservoir stairs a few times; you’ll be lucky if you can stand up the next day!
+Though not for the faint of heart, mix up your workout and run up and down the Hoover Reservoir stairs a few times; you’ll be lucky if you can stand up the next day!

 Trail runners, this is the place for you.
 This 1,159-acre, mostly-wooded park is laced with trails of varying degrees of difficulty.
-You’ll feel like you’ve left central Ohio as you run past ravines and the 100-foot shale bluff from which the park is named.
+You’ll feel like you’ve left central Ohio as you run past ravines and the 100-foot-high shale bluff from which the park is named.
 Welcome to the jungle, friends.
 You’ll jump over roots and sticks on the grass and dirt trails.
-Or you can stick to the paved paths if you’re all about asphalt.
-Keep in mind that if you’re braving the trails in the winter, you may run into a cross-country skier!
+But if you’re all about asphalt, you can stay on the paved paths.
+Keep in mind, if you’re braving the trails in the winter, you may run into a cross-country skier!

 Running by a creek is something special.
 Three?
 Now this park is just showing off.
-Three Creeks Metro Park is surrounded by–you guessed it–three creeks: Blacklick, Alum, and Big Walnut.
-These three waterways unite forces before joining the Scioto River near this 1,000-acre park, which includes more than 13 miles of trails — perfect for the city runner who is looking for a way to mix up their routine.
+Three Creeks Metro Park is surrounded by—you guessed it—three creeks: Blacklick, Alum, and Big Walnut.
+These waterways unite forces before joining the Scioto River near this 1,000-acre park, which includes multiple miles of trails — perfect for the city runner who’s looking for a way to change up their routine.
 Bring along your dog for a playdate at one of their designated dog areas and it might just be the best day ever.